 Vermont's leaders have recognized that discovery and innovation are the primary drivers in a tech-led economy, and the state has taken proactive steps to address its present and future.
 Tech talent, already facing a demand gap, is coveted across all industries today.

-Vermont has focused on both STEM and CS fields, even before it implemented its tech and science plan.
+Vermont has always focused on both STEM and CS fields.
 The Green Mountain State has reported significant growth in hardware and software development, R&D, and aerospace discovery, as well as advances in energy research and manufacturing.

 Mean Salary for Computer Science Careers by Degree